unitycoder/UnityAdvancedFPSCharacterController/README.md

 This project utilizes Unity's New Input System and its InputAction.CallbackContext events, making event-based player input possible.
 This feature improves the performance of the game loop because all the inputs are edge-triggered and does not run on every frame.
 ### Player Audio
 This project comes with a bonus in-house script that manages player footsteps and jump sound effects.
-- **Slope Movement**, bump-free and fully functional!
+### Slope Movement
+A character controller will not be fully-functional if it doesn't have slope movement!
+This makes sure that going up or down on slanted surfaces will be seamless and would not cause any bumpy movement.
+### Smooth Crouching
-- **Smooth Crouching**, make crouching buttery smooth and not a jittery mess like the old CS 1.6 days.
+This feature makes crouching a smoother experience and not a jittery mess that simply just snaps the controller's transform/collider into tall and short heights and vice versa.
+### Movement Smoothing
-- **Movement Smoothing**, since we're using the built-in Character Controller component as a base, we have to simulate the feeling of inertia and friction ourselves.
+Since we're using the built-in Character Controller component as a base, we have to simulate the feeling of inertia and friction ourselves unlike in Rigidbody where it happens without extra coding.
-- **Camera Side Movement Tilting**, like the one in Half-Life and Quake.
+### Camera Headbobbing
-- **Camera Headbobbing**, a must-have feature for realistic shooters and horror games!
+A must-have feature for realistic shooters and horror games!
+### Camera Side-Movement Tilting
+This tilts the camera towards the direction relative to the X axis of movement input.
+It gives off a similar effect to games like Quake and Half-Life.
+### Camera Controller Smoothing
-- **Camera Controller Smoothing**, an adjustable float value that can be used to make the camera controller more cinematic.
+This project provides an adjustable float value that can be used to make the camera controller more cinematic when toned down.

 <br>